-Remedial courses: Accreditation does not exclude CPF's from offering developmental or remedial courses; any credit-bearing courses can be offered through CPF as long as it is also offered on-campus to traditional students.
+Remedial courses: Accreditation does not exclude college provided faculty programs from offering developmental or remedial courses; any credit-bearing courses can be offered through college provided faculty program as long as it is also offered on-campus to traditional students.
 As with all transcripted remedial coursework, these credits frequently are not transferable to other institutions nor apply toward degree requirements.
-Some states many have limitations on which courses are offered for CPF.
+Some states may have limitations on which courses are offered for college provided faculty programs.

 Regional career centers: A significant percentage of concurrent enrollment is in Career and Technical Education (CTE) subjects, often taught at regional career centers.
 Nationwide, there exists a wide range of organizational structures for regional career centers, including centers operated by a single school district, a cooperative region of school districts, a state Department of Education/CTE Office, and by community or technical colleges.
-For NACEP accreditation purposes, these courses are considered College Provided Faculty model if the career center instructor is considered a college instructor by the state and employed by the college.
+For NACEP accreditation purposes, these courses are considered college provided faculty if the career center instructor is considered a college instructor by the state and employed by the college.